superseriousbusiness/gotosocial/README.md

 #### HTTP signature authentication

+Protect your data.

 #### User Safety

 Strict privacy enforcement for posts and strict blocking logic.

 #### Subscribeable and shareable allow/denylists for federation

+Import and export allowlists and denylists.
+Subscribe to community-created blocklists (think Adblocker, but for federation!).

 #### Various federation modes